emf-creaf/emf_web/content/workflows/r_parallel_computing_tech_doc/index.md

 </div>

        user  system elapsed
-      0.720   0.008   0.732
+      0.320   0.009   0.332

 > **Note**
 >
-> Some other `R` packages have implemented the methods we'll explain in the following sections and
+> Some other `R` packages have implemented the methods we'll explain in the
-> offer arguments to the user to choose if and how parallelization must be done.
-For example, `boot`
+> following sections and offer arguments to the user to choose if and how
+> parallelization must be done.
+For example, `boot` package offer parallelization
-> package offer parallelization options when bootstrapping model coefficients.
+> options when bootstrapping model coefficients.
 {.alert .alert-info}

 ### Working with embarrassingly parallel problems

 *[Embarrassingly parallel problems](https://en.wikipedia.org/wiki/Embarrassingly_parallel)*
 are those where we can easily separate the problem into several parallel tasks [^1].
 This kind of problems are very usual in scientific and statistics fields.
-Think of the classic data analysis showed below (<a href="#fig-daworkflow" class="quarto-xref">Figure 3</a>).
+Think of the example data analysis showed below
+(<a href="#fig-daworkflow" class="quarto-xref">Figure 3</a>):

 <div id="fig-daworkflow">